Maricopa language: Interrogative words

+The following is a summary of interrogative words:

 Syntax

 Gender

 Maricopa does not make a grammatical gender distinction.

-No word for and
+No word for "and"

-David Gil reports that the Maricopa managed quite well despite having no equivalent for and.
+David Gil reports that the Maricopa managed quite well despite having no equivalent for "and".
 The various relevant relations are solved by using different linguistic structures.
 However, whether the absence of a lexeme constitutes a lexical gap depends on not a theory but the shared verbal habits of the people using the relevant conceptualization.

-Accordingly, it is not valid to say that speakers of Maricopa lack the lexeme and.
+Accordingly, it is not valid to say that speakers of Maricopa lack the lexeme "and".
 Rather, it is speakers of, for example, English who would experience the lack.

 Word order

 The basic word order for transitive sentences is subject–object–verb.
 Intransitive sentences are subject-verb.
 Ditransitive sentences are subject-dative-object-verb.